switch2osm/switch2osm/other-uses.md

 ## Geocoding services
 * [Nominatim](http://wiki.openstreetmap.org/wiki/Nominatim) is OpenStreetMap’s geocoding service (placename<->lat/long).
 It has significant hardware requirements and many people choose to use the free instance offered by [MapQuest Open](http://open.mapquestapi.com/nominatim/).
 * [OpenCage](http://geocoder.opencagedata.com/) provides a public geocoding API aggregating Nominatim and other sources.
+* [OSMNames](https://osmnames.org/) - place names from OpenStreetMap.
+Downloadable.
+Ranked.
+With bbox and hierarchy.
+Ready for geocoding.

 ## Routing engines and services
 * [OSRM](http://project-osrm.org/) is a new, fast routing engine designed for OSM data.